joseprupi/quantragrpc/README.md

 ## How

-Quantra tries to solve this problems running different instances of QuantLib in separate processes that are executed as gRPC servers that communicate with the clients using Flatbuffers binary format.
+Quantra tries to solve these problems with the implementation of a high level API and allowing multiple process to be executed in parallel.
+The latter is done running different instances of QuantLib in separate processes that are executed as gRPC servers and communicate with the clients with Flatbuffers.

 ### Architecture